kube-logging/kube-logging.github.io/content/docs/whats-new/_index.md

 ### Compression support for Elasticsearch

 The [Elasticsearch output of the Fluentd aggregator]({{< relref "/docs/configuration/plugins/outputs/elasticsearch.md#elasticsearch-compression_level" >}}) now supports compressing the output data using gzip.
-You can use the `compression_level` option use `default_compression`, `best_compression`, or `best_speed`.
+You can use the `compression_level` option to set `default_compression`, `best_compression`, or `best_speed`.
 By default, compression is disabled.

 ### Protected ClusterOutputs for Fluentd

 By default, ClusterOutputs can be referenced in any Flow.
-In certain scenarios, this means that users can send logs from Flows to the ClusterOutput possibly spamming the output with user logs.
+In certain scenarios, this means that users can send logs from Flows to the ClusterOutput, possibly spamming the output with user logs.
 From now on, you can set the `protected` flag for ClusterOutputs and prevent Flows from sending logs to the protected ClusterOutput.

 ### ConfigCheck settings for aggregators